jon-jacky/home/design.md

-Web pages to look at, rather than read  -- though some have interesting content as well.
+Web pages to look at, rather than read  -- though they have interesting content as well.

-27 Jan 2020
+29 Jan 2020

 - <https://sfpc.io/code-societies/> -
   ... re-introducing yourselves to computers   ...
 How do different